Aimery of Cyprus: Church and crown

 With the help of Pope Celestine III and Emperor Henry VI, Aimery worked on establishing Cyprus as a kingdom.

 When Aimery assumed the rule over Cyprus, the island only had Greek Orthodox bishops.
 In 1195 Aimery dispatched the archdeacon of Laodicea, known only by the initial B., to Pope Celestine III, to request the establishment of a Latin Church hierarchy on Cyprus.
 This was probably seen as a condition for raising Cyprus to the status of a kingdom.
-In order to be recognized as a king, a ruler had to receive a crown from either an emperor or the pope.
-At about the same the archdeacon of Laodicea left for Rome, Aimery dispatched his vassal Rainier of Gibelet to the Holy Roman emperor, Henry VI, who was preparing to lead a new crusade.
-Aimery proposed acknowledging the emperor's suzerainty if the emperor recognized him as king.
+To be recognized as a king, a ruler had to receive a crown from either an emperor or the Pope.
+At about the same the archdeacon of Laodicea left for Rome, Aimery dispatched his vassal Rainier of Gibelet to Holy Roman Emperor Henry VI, who was preparing to lead a new crusade.
+Aimery proposed acknowledging the Emperor's suzerainty if the Emperor recognized him as king.
 He was prompted by the concern that the Byzantines would attempt to recover Cyprus; additionally, obtaining a crown would enhance his prestige, secure Cyprus for his descendants, and quash any suggestions that the island should be considered dependent on the Kingdom of Jerusalem.

 Aimery's envoy Rainier of Gibelet swore loyalty to Henry VI on behalf of Aimery in Gelnhausen in October 1195.
-The emperor promised that he would personally crown Aimery and tasked the archbishops of Brindisi and Trani with delivering a golden sceptre to Aimery.
+The Emperor promised that he would personally crown Aimery and tasked the archbishops of Brindisi and Trani with delivering a golden sceptre to Aimery.
 Henry VI's envoys landed in Cyprus in April or May 1196.
-Aimery may have adopted the title of king around that time, because Pope Celestine styled him as king already in a letter in December 1196.
-At that time the pope set up the archbishopric of Nicosia, of which the first incumbent was Aimery's chancellor, Alan, and the suffragan dioceses of Paphos, Limassol, and Famagusta.
+Aimery may have adopted the title of king around that time, as Pope Celestine had styled him as king in a letter in December 1196.
+At that time the Pope set up the archbishopric of Nicosia, of which the first incumbent was Aimery's chancellor, Alan, and the suffragan dioceses of Paphos, Limassol, and Famagusta.
 Aimery's coronation was postponed to allow Henry VI to arrive.